backtracks/open-podcast-analytics/README.md

 - *What should the `Content-Type` HTTP header be of `POST` requests in the protocol?*
   - The `Content-Type` of a `POST` request shall be `application/x-www-form-urlencoded`.
 - *Is whitespace important?*
   - We recommend that `JSON` not have whitespace outside of the whitespace within a string value in production usage.
+Whitespace outside of this use is not significant in this protocol and simply increases the data payload size.
 - *Why do you use the term `uuid` instead of `guid`?*
   - Because `guid` aka Globally Unique Identifier does not quite fit for an interplanetary species.